 The first facial hair to grow is usually the teenage moustache – the hairs might grow very thin and sparse at first, before developing into fuller moustaches as you get older.

 Around the same time as you’re growing your facial hair, you’re likely to start growing chest, armpit and pubic hair too, while the hair on your arms and legs will begin to look darker and wirier.
 To learn everything there is to know about manscaping and managing your body hair, check out our complete guide to body grooming.

 You’ll know when you’re ready for your first shave.
 The first facial hair that you grow will probably be more like fluff than thick beard hair, and lots of guys like to shave this off.
 However, you might want to see how much of a beard you can grow, and wait to shave until your facial hair is a little thicker.

-When you first try to shave, we recommend our Gillette SkinGuard Sensitive Razor for younger, more sensitive skin, as it’s specially designed to protect your skin from the blades, for a more comfortable shaving experience.
+When you are ready for your first shave, the best shaving kit for teenagers will be designed with sensitive, younger skin in mind.
+Try our Gillette SkinGuard Sensitive Razor – it’s specially designed to help protect your skin from the blades, for a more comfortable shaving experience.